 - 1 tbsp. agave nectar or maple syrup

 - 3 cups low sodium vegetable broth

-- Dice the onion finely, and sauté with the olive oil in a medium saucepan for 5 minutes,
+- Dice the onion and sauté with 2 tbsp of the olive oil in a medium saucepan for 5 minutes, until translucent.

 - Add ginger, garlic, rosemary, thyme, and continue to sauté until golden.
 Add the remaining 2 tbsp olive oil to help sauté everything together.

 - Remove from the heat, and stir the miso paste into the gravy.
 To make your life easier you can loosen the paste in a bowl with a little liquid before adding to the gravy.
-By adding the miso paste at the end of cooking to preserve the nutritional values.
+By adding the miso paste at the end of cooking you preserve more of the nutritional value.

-- Taste and adjust as seasoning as necessary.
+- Taste and adjust the seasoning as necessary.